Akshayaa18S/GRADIENT-DESCENT/README.md

 The dataset is synthetically generated with noise, and we analyze how each method finds the best-fitting slope.

 ## File Structure
-- **Gradient Descent.ipynb** → Jupyter Notebook containing the implementation of both methods, plots, and results.
+- **linear_regression_optimization.py** → Python script containing the implementation of both methods, plots, and results.
 - **README.md** → This file explaining the project.

 ## Methods Explained